5l1v3r1/Blinder/README.md

 6. See Gmail, Facebook, Instagram and many others paswords

 # Installation
-1. First run Setup.pl, it will setup your computer for the successfull attack
+1. Automatic and guided attack use, Perl
-2. Python file to seperate attack
+2. Manual use Python

 # Requirement
-1. Kali have dependencies installed
+1. In terminal: sudo apt-get install bettercap
-2. Install Bettercap,sudo apt-get install bettercap
+2. In terminal: Perl -MCPAN -e shell, then, install Term::ANSIColor

 # Contact
 mrharoonawan@gmail.com